 The ‘Huis met de kogel’ (House with the Cannonball)

 Right next to the drawbridge across the Zijdam canal is a green wooden house, one of two remaining medieval wooden houses in Alkmaar, and one of just a few in the country.
 This is the ‘Huis met de kogel’ (House with the Bullet or Cannonball).

-Look up and you’ll spot the ‘kogel’ or cannonball hung on the façade of the house facing the canal.
+Look up and you’ll spot one of the most intriguing things to see in Alkmaar: the ‘kogel’ or cannonball hung on the façade of the house facing the canal.
 This cannonball (supposedly) struck the house during the Siege of Alkmaar in 1573.
 From this date, due to the risk of wooden houses catching fire during a siege, the construction of wooden buildings in Alkmaar was forbidden.

 From here, I walked around the Fnidsen and Hekelstraat streets.
 This area has a charming feel and is packed with shops and cafés.

 I slowly made my way back to the Bierkade and the Turfmarkt, where I stopped for a coffee before leaving Alkmaar.